 - Great for adding a little extra crunch to recipes

 - This oil reportedly has a number of emerging benefits for your health.

-    - However I always use the minimal amount as it is very high in saturated fats
+- However, I always use a minimal amount as it is very high in saturated fats

 - Try to choose organic, virgin coconut oil rather than refined versions.